-We believe our existing cash, the net proceeds from our IPO, and the amount available for borrowing under our 2014 Loan and Security Agreement will be sufficient to meet our working capital and capital expenditure needs at least through March 31, 2015.
+We believe our existing cash, available-for-sale short-term investments and the amount available for borrowing under our 2014 Loan and Security Agreement will be sufficient to meet our working capital and capital expenditure needs at least through June 30, 2015.
 Our future capital requirements will depend on many factors including our growth rate, continuing market acceptance of our solution, client retention, ability to gain new clients, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities and the introduction of new and enhanced offerings.
-We may in the future enter into arrangements to acquire or invest in complementary businesses, technologies and intellectual property rights.
+We may in the future acquire or invest in complementary businesses, technologies and intellectual property rights.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results, and financial condition would be harmed.
+In addition, if our operating performance during the next twelve months is below our expectations, our liquidity and ability to operate our business could be harmed.

 If we raise additional funds by issuing equity or equity-linked securities, the ownership of our existing stockholders will be diluted.
-If we raise additional funds by the incurrence of indebtedness, we will be subject to increased debt service obligations and could also be subject to restrictive covenants, such as limitations on our ability to incur additional debt, and other operating restrictions that could adversely impact our ability to conduct our business.
+If we raise additional funds by the incurrence of indebtedness, we will be subject to increased debt service obligations and could also be subject to restrictive covenants, such as limitations on our ability to incur additional debt, and other operating restrictions that could harm our ability to conduct our business.